What is Major Depression

 • Feeling of guilt, frustration, disappointment and easily overwhelmed

-For those living with persistent Major Depression these and/or other symptoms may be ongoing for days on end and last for weeks.
-For some the symptoms continue for lengthy periods of time.
-Most people living with Major Depression find it extremely difficult to even look toward the future and hope doesn’t exist.
+For those living with persistent Major Depression, these and/or other symptoms may be ongoing for days on end and last for weeks.
+For some, the symptoms continue for lengthy periods of time.
+Most people living with Major Depression find it extremely difficult to even look toward the future, and hope doesn’t exist.

 Assisting those with Major Depression

-For information about Sydney TMS and how we are helping people with Major Depression please contact us.
+For information about Sydney TMS and how we are helping, please contact us.